 Keep the Injector Handy and Ready

 The device won't do you any good if you don't have it with you.
 When you pick up your prescription at the drugstore, you'll get two injectors.
-Carry both with you at all times in case one doesn't work or you have a reaction needs a second dose.
+Carry both with you at all times in case one doesn't work or you have a reaction and need a second dose.